alterNERDtive/EDDiscovery-wiki/Safe-Mode.md

 * Remove all action packs

 * [[Move the databases|Move databases]] to another location
-* Rebuild the system database (does not lose user settings)
+* Rebuild the system database (does not effect user settings)

 * Run the program
 * Cancel running the program